CrowdHailer/oas/README.md

 These "types" are decoded as `oas.AlwayPasses` and `oas.AlwaysFails` respectively.

+### Additional properties

+> Omitting this keyword has the same assertion behavior as an empty schema.

+So if this value is not set it is the same as having a value of always passes

 ## Credit

 Created for [EYG](https://eyg.run/), a new integration focused programming language.